-In the UK we held our first qualifying event for Pair Go in Hyde Park as part of the 1991 Japanese Festival.
-Since 1995 we have held an annual British Pair Go Championships (BPGC) which has become one the best events on the Go calendar.
-It is always held in a pleasant hotel, nowadays in a hotel in the Oxfordshire countryside.
+In the UK, we held our first qualifying event for Pair Go in Hyde Park, as part of the 1991 Japanese Festival.
+Since 1995, we have held an annual British Pair Go Championships (BPGC) which has become one the best events on the Go calendar.
+It is always held in a pleasant hotel, nowadaysone in the Oxfordshire countryside.
 There is always a buffet lunch and prizes for most, including the Best Dressed Pair prize.
 The top eight rated pairs play for the championship, whilst others play in a handicap section.
-The top section players also play for points to allow them to represent the UK in both the European and World championships.
+The top section's players also play for points to allow them to represent the UK in both the European and World championships.
 The BPGC is included in the illustrated Annual Report sent to the Japanese Pair Go Committee for their records.

 |Place||Champions||Handicap Winners||Annual Report|